tokuda109/python-guide/docs/dev/env.rst

     set softtabstop=4
     set shiftround

-..
 With these settings, newlines are inserted after 79 characters and indentation is set to 4 spaces per tab.
 If you also use VIM for other languages, there is a handy plugin at indent_, which handles indentation settings for python source files.

-これらの設定で79文字で新しい行が挿入され、タブを4つの空白でインデントします。
-Vimを他の言語でも使う場合は、インデントを手動で

 There is also a handy syntax plugin at syntax_ featuring some improvements over the syntax file included in VIM 6.1.